Green Chemistry Summer School 2026 Professors

 Francesco Trotta is full professor of Industrial Chemistry at the Department of Chemistry at the University of Torino.
 He also was an associate researcher to the Institute of Membrane Technology (ITM-CNR).

 He is president of the Green Science for Sustainable Development Foundation (GSSD).
 Member of the American Chemical Society (ACS), Italian Chemistry Society (SCI), president of the Italian Association of Chemistry and Technology of Cyclodextrins and member of the Italian Scientist Association (ISA).
-He is author or co-author of 280 scientific papers, 20 industrial patents, 1 book, 7 book chapters.
+He is author or co-author of more than 300 scientific papers, 20 industrial patents, 1 book, 7 book chapters.
 His research focuses on Cyclodextrin Chemistry, Polymer synthesis and modification, Drug delivery systems, Molecular Imprinted Polymers and Membrane, Phase Transfer Catalysis.

 Luigi Vaccaro